If you want a happy audience it’s worth avoiding a number of key mistakes other presenters make.

 What’s the best way to get comfortable?

-An audience will never forgive a presenter who calls them together to listen to how wonderful they are.
+You won’t have a happy audience if you call them together to listen to how wonderful you are.

 Make your presentation exclusively about your audience and leave yourself out of it.

 “If it was something that I really committed myself to, I don’t think there’s anything that could stop me becoming President of the United States.”
 Will Smith

 If you’re not totally committed to the ideas and information you’re presenting, your audience won’t be either.

 Trying to persuade an audience to take on board an idea you are not convinced about yourself is futile.

 If you want to have a happy audience, be committed to your message

 “Dead or alive, interesting people are interesting people” Noel Riley Fitch

 Have you ever sat through a really boring presentation?